tokenized/docs/action-static-contract-formation.md

             <td class="c10">ContractName</td>
             <td class="c10">8</td>
             <td class="c10">Tesla - Shareholder Agreement</td>
             <td class="c10"><abbr title="Length 0-255 bytes.
 Can be any unique identifying string, including human readable names for branding/vanity purposes.
 [Contract identifier (instance) is the bitcoin public address.
-If the Public Address is lost, then the issuer will have to reissue the entire contract, Asset definition and tokens with the new public address.].
-Smart contracts can be branded and specialized to suit any terms and conditions.">Length 0-255 bytes.
+If the Public Address is lost, then the issuer will have to reissue the entire contract, Asset definition and tokens with the new public address.]. smart contracts can be branded and specialized to suit any terms and conditions.">Length 0-255 bytes.
 Can be any unique identifying string, including human readable names f ...</abbr></td>
             <td class="c10">varchar</td>
             <td class="c10"></td>
         </tr>